Shailendra9k/vidly-project/README.md

  Now we can exact movie based on their id.
  We added here a button to take user back to the movies page.

 ### React-Router Summary
 In this seciton we implemented
 `
- Reoute Parameters
+Route Parameters
 Query String
-Redirect user to and fro
+Redirect user to and fr o
 Not Found (404) Pages
 Nested Routing
 `
 ### Form Building
 In this section we build form with validation.

+We will build login form.
+Registration form
+Form to edit movies in Vildy project.
+Add search box.

+### Login Form
+We create `loginForm ` component then create route for it  and finally add to `NavBar` for navigation.
+Now `Login` is filled with its content using `Bootstrap Form` where we create input field for user to login in the system using `Credentials`.
+`Zencoding trick: (form>div.form-group>lable+input.form-control)*2` for quick and easy form creating inside ´div´.

+We will `Handle Form submission` by creating a method with preventDefault event.